• Skip to primary navigation

 • Brush the cooled cookies with the 2 tablespoons of melted butter.
 Sprinkle them with the cinnamon sugar or dredge the tops in the cinnamon sugar to coat.

-Apple Cider Icing
+Apple Cider Glaze

 • Whisk the powdered sugar, apple cider and pinch of salt together in a small bowl.
 Begin with 1/2 tablespoon apple cider.
 Add more if needed til desired consistency reached.
-Drizzle icing over the cinnamon sugar coated cookies.
+Drizzle glaze over the cinnamon sugar coated cookies.

 Notes